OpenGVLab/VideoChat-R1/README.md

-# VideoChat-R1 & VideoChat-R1.5: Spatio-Temporal Reasoning for Video Understanding
+# VideoChat-R1 & VideoChat-R1.5: Spatio-Temporal RL for Video Perception and Reasoning